Skip to main content

 Where Atlas fits: source-grounded document maps

-1. Add the documents as sources.
-Atlas supports several source types, including PDFs, websites, YouTube transcripts, academic papers, and text notes.
-PDFs work best when the text is extractable rather than a flat scanned image.
-See organize PDFs for PDF-specific intake tips.
+1. Add the sources.
+Atlas accepts PDFs, web pages, YouTube transcripts, papers, and text notes.
+PDFs work best when you can select their text.
+See organize PDFs for more help.

-5. Generate a knowledge map.
-Once you understand individual answers, generate a knowledge map to see how claims, concepts, and sources across the imported documents connect to each other.
+5. Create a knowledge map.
+Use the map to see how claims, ideas, and sources link across the files.

 Best document organizers